 To celebrate Valentine’s day, I decided to reveal some of my favourite love stories featured in novels.
-I usually don’t read books that focus solely on a love story with nothing more happening throughout the plot besides the couple trying to get together or solve any problems they may have.
-I enjoy books featuring loves stories, but they have to be accompanied by a compelling plot, witticism, an interesting historical background, an epic adventure, or an array of complex characters.
+I usually don’t read books that focus solely on a love story, those in which nothing else happens besides a couple trying to get together or to solve any problems that they may have.
+I enjoy books featuring love stories, but they have to be accompanied by a compelling plot, witticism, an interesting historical background, an epic adventure, or an array of complex characters.

 In no special order, these are some of my favourite love stories featured in books: